joyrider3774/crisp-game-lib-portable-sdl/README.md

 - Funkey version is based on this version

 see [src/cglpSDL1](https://github.com/joyrider3774/crisp-game-lib-portable-sdl/tree/main/src/cglpSDL2) for SDL 1 Port
-- keyboard, mouse and gamepads support using Gamecontroller Api
+- keyboard, mouse or gamepads support using Gamecontroller Api
 - Sound support
 - Extra added games
 - Sections inside the menu's